Junhao139/second-grade-equation/README.md

 # second-grade-equation

-This project has been created by a Cpp novel, and that's no tecnical contents.
+This project has been created by a Cpp novel, and that's no such tecnical contents.
 Opensource.
 It realises a function witch can identify the members of the syntax and calculates the result.

 Still on construction.